migalabs/armiarma/README.md

 ```
 Ethereum 2      Different networks or forks can be crawled by defining the 'ForkDigest' in the 'config.json' file
 Gnosis          Gnosis fork from the Eth2 Network.
 Add '56fdb5e0' Gnosis ForkDigest in 'config.file' to discover and crawl the network.

+IPFS		The crawler can directly join and discover the IPFS network, as any other Kademlia-DHT based network
+Filecoin
 ```

 ### Custom configuration of the tool
 The crawler, by default, reads the configuration file located in `config-files/config.json`.
 The file contains several fields that can be customized anytime before the launch of the crawler.
 The fields correspond to the following features:

+Eth2-based networks
 ```
 IP:             IP that wants to be assigned to the crawler (default = "0.0.0.0")
 TcpPort:        Port that will be used to establish TCP connections (default = 9020)